paepcke/ddns-updater/README.md

 ## Implementation

-The out-of-the-box implementation can interact with NameCheap's DDNS service.
+After configuration, the out-of-the-box implementation can interact with NameCheap's DDNS service.
 The files `utils.py` and `dns_service.py` provide DNS related facilities that can be useful for purposes other than dynamic DNS.

 To inspect the code, clone [ddns-updater](https://github.com/paepcke/ddns-updater) into proj-root.
 Then: